phpmyadmin/phpmyadmin/doc/glossary.rst

       .. seealso:: <https://en.wikipedia.org/wiki/Field_(computer_science)>

     foreign key
-      a column or group of columns in a database row that point to a key column or group of columns forming a key of another database row in some (usually different) table.
+      a column or group of columns in a database row that points to a key column or group of columns forming a key of another database row in some (usually different) table.